Seirdy/seirdy.one/content/posts/website-best-practices.md

 Another common offender is infinite-scrolling.
 In addition to requiring JavaScript, infinite-scrolling also makes it difficult for readers to find their old place upon re-visiting a page.
 This creates harsh consequences accidental navigation.

 <figure>
-{{< picture name="infinite_scrolling" alt="If books worked like infinite-scrolling webpages, we'd have to turn pages carefully or risk losing the page." longdesc="https://explainxkcd.com/1309/#Transcript" >}}
+{{< picture name="infinite_scrolling" alt="If books worked like infinite-scrolling webpages, we'd have to turn pages carefully or risk losing the page.">}}
 <figcaption>

 Infinite-scrolling means that accidentally navigating to a link will result in losing your place.
 Source: [xkcd](https://xkcd.com/1309/).
 Transcript [on the "explain xkcd" wiki](https://explainxkcd.com/1309/#Transcript).